Ask the right questions and check if your approach is working

 When have you done enough?

-Performing human rights due diligence is work in progress that must be incorporated into the business operations.
+Performing human rights and environmental due diligence is work in progress that must be incorporated into the business operations.
 Your organisation must set aside adequate time and resources to strengthen this process.
 It is subject to continuous adjustments, especially in the event of violations.

 How can you go about it?